IV estimation of causal hazard ratio: Introduction

 \section{Introduction}

-In observational studies with a possibly right censored outcome, the Cox proportional hazards model is by far the dominant analysis tool to infer the association between a binary treatment and an outcome.
+In observational studies with a possibly right-censored outcome, the Cox proportional hazards model is by far the dominant analysis tool to infer the association between a treatment and an outcome.
 The associational measure here is the hazard ratio, that is, the ratio of instantaneous incidence rates between treatment groups.
-It is well-known that the hazard ratio estimated with a Cox model may be subject to residual confounding bias if, as is the case in many observational studies, the treatment variable is endogenous, i.e. subject to unmeasured confounding.
+It is well-known that in observational studies, the hazard ratio estimated with a Cox model may be subject to unmeasured confounding.

+A classical approach to deal with unmeasured confounding uses an instrumental variable.
+Intuitively, conditional on baseline covariates, an instrumental variable is an exogenous variable that is associated with the outcome only through its association with the treatment.
+The instrumental variable approach has been well-developed for the analysis of continuous and binary outcomes \citep[e.g.][]{wright1928tariff,angrist1996identification,abadie2003semiparametric,hernan2006instruments,wooldridge2010econometric,wang2018bounded} but less so for a right-censored survival outcome, particularly within the dominant Cox regression framework.
+This is mainly because the commonly used two-stage methods for instrumental variable estimation fail to provide consistent estimates due to non-collapsibility of the hazard ratio.